Over $1 Billion Won for Our clients

 Medication errors can occur due to various factors, including miscommunication, illegible handwriting on prescriptions, similar drug names or packaging, incorrect dosages, drug interactions, lack of proper patient information, or inadequate training of healthcare professionals.
 These errors can have serious consequences, ranging from mild discomfort to severe harm or even death.

-According to a study by researchers at Johns Hopkins Medicine, more than 250,000 Americans die each year from medical errors, taking a back seat to heart disease and cancer only.
+According to a study by researchers at Johns Hopkins Medicine, more than 250,000 Americans die each year from medical errors, a number only surpassed by heart disease and cancer.
 Medical error has been defined as an unintended act or one that does not achieve its intended outcome, the failure of a planned action to be completed as intended, the use of a wrong plan to achieve an aim, or a deviation from the process of care that may or may not cause harm to the patient.
-Indeed, many medical errors do not result in death; however, the above referenced study focused on lethal errors only.
+Indeed, many medical errors do not result in death; however, the above-referenced study focused on lethal errors only.
 Thus, the annual death toll of 250,000 – an immense figure – underrepresents the occurrence of harmful medical errors in the U.S.

-Who Can Be Held Liable for Medication Errors?
+Who Is Liable for Rhode Island Medication Errors?

 Liability may fall on one or more parties involved in the medication process.
 Here's a breakdown: